spreedly/gentry/README.md

 Use Gentry to run tasks with a configurable retry and backoff period.

-Gentry will try each task, given as a funcion.
+Gentry will try each task, given as a function.
 If it fails, Gentry will retry the task `retries` number of times.
 The defalt value for `retries` is `5`.